torvalds/linux/Documentation/input/input-programming.rst

 to the device and that dev->close() is called when the very last user disconnects.
 Calls to both callbacks are serialized.

-The open() callback should return a 0 in case of success or any nonzero value in case of failure.
+The open() callback should return a 0 in case of success or any yesnzero value in case of failure.
 The close() callback (which is void) must always succeed.

 Basic event types